 \subsection{$l_1$-norm of coherence}

-If $\mathcal{V}^{m\times n}$ is a vector space with $m\times n$ matrices, then the $l_{p}$ norm on $\mathcal{V}^{m\times n}$ induced by the vector $p$-norms for both the vector spaces $\mathcal{V}^{m}$ and $\mathcal{V}^{n}$ can be given as $\left(\sum_{m\neq n}|\rho_{mn}|^{p}\right)^{\frac{1}{p}}$, where $\rho_{mn}=\langle m|\rho|n\rangle$ are the matrix elements.
+If $\mathcal{V}^{m\times n}$ is a vector space with $m\times n$ matrices, then the $l_{p}$ norm on $\mathcal{V}^{m\times n}$ induced by the vector $p$-norms for both the vector spaces $\mathcal{V}^{m}$ and $\mathcal{V}^{n}$ can be given as $\left(\sum_{m\neq n}|\rho_{mn}|^{p}\right)^{\frac{1}{p}}$, where $\rho_{mn}=\langle m|\rho|n\rangle$ are the matrix elements~\cite{Rana:2016vgn}.
 For $p=1$, the $l_{p=1}$ matrix norm satisfies all the conditions $\boldsymbol{\rm C_1},\boldsymbol{\rm C_2},\boldsymbol{\rm C_2'}$ and $\boldsymbol{\rm C_3}$ for being a proper measure of coherence, and clasps the sum of the absolute magnitudes of all off-diagonal entries in the density matrix $\rho(t)$ and can take a maximum value of $r-1$, where $r$ represents the dimension of $\rho(t)$.
 Hence, as a function of $\rho(t)$, the \textit{$l_{1}$-norm of coherence} is given as,

+The flavor-mode qubit representation possesses a different off-diagonal density matrix structure, which can lead to different quantitative values of the coherence measures as compared to the standard description of neutrino oscillations.
 Now let us first consider the effective two-flavor mixing scenario, where we map the initial neutrino flavor states to the bipartite basis states in the two-qubit coupled system represented by the $4\times 4$ density matrix $\rho_{\alpha,2}^{4\times 4}(\theta,L)$ in Eq. \eqref{den2} using which, the $l_{1}$-norm of coherence can be expressed through the definition in Eq. \eqref{coh} as

 Now we can use the coefficients from Eq. \eqref{2coef} in the above equation, which gives us,

 On simplification, we arrive at